Earth Pigments & Natural Paints

 date Wednesday 3 and Thursday 4 June 2026

-venue location in York tba 1 week prior to class start
+venue location in York tba one week prior to class start

-create and stay: participants will travel from across Australia, with many choosing to turn their time in York into a short creative getaway.
-The Wheatbelt offers a range of comfortable stays, from boutique guesthouses to self-contained cottages, all close to workshop venues.
+create and stay The York area offers a range of comfortable stays, from boutique guesthouses to self-contained cottages, all close to workshop venues.

 explore more